acageduser/spooky-game/README.md

 /*                                                                */
 /******************************************************************/

-This project was created uses our own assets as well as assets from the internet.
+This project was created using our own assets as well as assets from the internet.

 Assets created BY US using GameMaker:
 - sprJanitor